ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Double-free, Use-after-free, and Missing Release

- 🧪 **Lab: Please try lab [free](https://best.openssf.org/labs/free.html), which lets you experiment in how to fix a simple use-after-free bug.**
+ 🧪 **Lab: Please try lab [free](https://best.openssf.org/labs/free.html), which lets you experiment on how to fix a simple use-after-free bug.**

 *Labs are optional, but you're strongly encouraged to try them!*